 Although political contributions have not been tax-deductible for Federal purposes for many years, contributions made to a political party, to a candidate that appears on a ballot anywhere in Oregon, or to a Political Action Committee registered in Oregon, are eligible for a state income tax credit.
 The maximum is $50 for an individual, or $100 on a joint return.

 What this means is that if during the year you gave $100 to a candidate running for office, or if you gave $100 to the Republican Party or the Democratic Party, you’ve got a tax credit coming.
-If you have payroll deductions that include both union dues an PAC contributions (very common for nurses and teachers), you’re eligible for this credit.
+If you have payroll deductions that include both union dues and PAC contributions (very common for nurses and teachers), the PAC portion is eligible for this credit.
 Again, on the Federal side of things, you’d get nothing.
-Please note that is is a dollar-for-dollar reduction in the tax owed to Oregon, and that it phases out when taxable income reaches $100,000 (single filers) or $200,000 (joint filers).
+Please note that is is a dollar-for-dollar reduction in the tax owed to Oregon, and that it phases out when taxable income reaches $75,000 (single filers) or $150,000 (joint filers).

 Oregon Cultural Trust

 The Oregon Cultural Trust (http://www.culturaltrust.org/) offers another unique state benefit.
 The OCT supports more than 1,400 non-profits statewide in the development of arts, heritage and humanities programs.
 You can search at their website to see if an organization you make a donation to is on their list.
 If so, and if you make a matching contribution directly to the OCT, you will get a tax credit of up to $500 for an individual or up to $1,000 on a jointly file return.